Notifying Fast-Track applications

-When an application is limited notified under s95B, the council need only serve notice on those persons or groups identified as being adversely affected under ss 95B(2), 95E, 95F and 95G.
+When an application is limited notified under s95B, the council need only serve notice on those persons or groups identified as being adversely affected under ss 95B(2) or (3), 95E, 95F and 95G.

 A council cannot consider a person (or group) to be an affected party if they have given their written approval to an application.
 Accordingly those persons (or groups) are not entitled to be served with notice of the application and therefore cannot lodge a submission on the application.

 What to serve on parties that are notified directly

 When notifying any persons or groups adversely affected by an application, the notice must contain sufficient information to enable them to understand the general nature of the application and whether it will affect them, without requiring any reference to other information.

 There are no prescribed forms for service of notice.
 Generally, the higher the standard of the information supplied in the notice, the less time council officers will need to spend answering questions about the application and forwarding information to people.

 S 352 (service of documents) makes electronic delivery the default method of service (if the person/party has specified an electronic address as an address for service for the matter to which the document relates).
 If a person has not provided an electronic address or requests a non-electronic method of service, the sender may use any of the alternative methods listed in section 352(1)(b).

 If the method of service is not electronic, and the application is relatively short, then it may be appropriate to send a copy of the entire application to those people who are required to be notified.
 For larger applications a copy of the application form and a site location plan indicating what is proposed and exactly where may be appropriate.
 The notice should also outline where the full application is available for public viewing if it is not being provided to affected parties.